2021 Porsche Taycan Cross Turismo spotted: price, specs and release date

 - Likely starting price of £86,000

-A more spacious version of Porsche’s electric Taycan four-door sports car is on the way, in the form of the Taycan Cross Turismo.
-This EV alternative to the likes of the Audi RS7 and Mercedes-AMG GT 63S four-door is expected to go on sale in 2021.
+The Porsche Taycan will receive a more practical sibling in the form of the Taycan Cross Turismo estate next year.
+This new electric car will be an alternative to the likes of the Audi RS7 and Mercedes-AMG GT 63S four-door when it goes on sale in 2021.

 2021 Porsche Taycan Cross Turismo design